brandao07/vzcount/README.md

 # VampireZ Queue Monitor Bot 🦇

-A lightweight Discord bot designed to assist with monitoring and managing **VampireZ** queues, with additional utilities for your server.
+A lightweight Discord bot designed to assist with monitoring and managing **VampireZ** queues.

 Automatically tracks and notifies when a VampireZ lobby is filling up.
 Customize queue thresholds, ping roles, and channels to get alerts.